Silverback Concrete is a family‑led team of heavy‑concrete specialists. They build commercial structures for contractors who expect unrivaled quality.

 “One of my favorite hymns is ‘How Firm a Foundation.’”

-At Steel Brothers, we use the Enneagram, a framework for self-knowledge, to develop key components in every client’s brand strategy.
+At Steel Brothers, we use the Enneagram, a framework for self-knowledge, to develop key components in every client’s brand strategy from tone of voice to purpose, mission, vision and values.
 Our objectives are always authenticity and magnetism, but the approach varies.
 Sometimes it makes sense to treat a brand’s voice or personality as a fictitious character based on one of the nine core types.
 At other times, there’s one leader whose qualities permeate an organization’s culture and attract customers.

 A brand’s position, purpose and values are like cardamom, saffron, vanilla – precious ingredients in any strategy.
 When your product is a commodity, your why and how become even more valuable.
 Without them, you’re virtually brandless.

 We led a brand language workshop with the client team, laying groundwork for several aspects of their brand strategy and verbal identity.
-We unpacked what it means for them to be a Peacemaker brand.
-Peeled back their audience’s problems on several levels, from evident to unconscious.
+We unpacked what it means for them to cultivate a Challenger brand with a kind heart.
+Peeled back their audience’s problems on several levels from obvious to unconscious.
 Identified criteria for naming.
 And we led a purpose mad libs session to uncover the company’s reason for being.

 Why we're here

 What do we do & how

 The raw and human materials of our craft are simple yet powerful when put to good use.
 Through time-tested know-how, exacting standards and rugged workmanship, we pour and finish structures that can weather any storm.

 You’ve got 16 subs to manage.
 A cold front is moving in.
 The owner added a fourth floor and the move-in date is non-negotiable.